mor-1/evaluation-guide/content/evaluation-guide/app-capabilities/ui-design.md

 ### 5.3 Building Blocks

-Building blocks are optimized for reuse in the Web Modeler.
+Building blocks are optimized for reuse in Mendix Studio.
 For more details, see the section [Building Blocks](#building-blocks) above.